prakol16/CS166-final-project-bloomier-filters/index.md

 element of the list would have to store either the title itself (30 bytes!), or an independent hash of its title, which is another $$\log m$$ bits, and $$\log R$$ bits to indicate which database the book is in.
-In total, we might need 12-16 bytes per table entry, which is quite wasteful.
+In total, we might need 12-16 bytes per table entry, which is quite a long way from the $$\log R$$ bits per entry we are trying to approach.

 ## Just add some choice!